 Table 4 - Information Required with Viability Pro-Forma

 Category Information Required

 Nature of Developments Type of units

 Number of bedrooms

 Internal floor area m2

 Number of parking spaces

 Nature of tenure

 Projected Open Market & Affordable

 Values

-2. Build Costs Cost of development per m2 split
+2. Build Costs Cost of development per m2

+(If figure is significantly different from

+similar type of development the local

+planning authority may seek a

-down to:
+breakdown to:

 Plot costs (base

 construction)

 External works costs

-Infrastructure
+○ Infrastructure)

 3. Other Development Costs

 3.1 Professional Fees List the anticipated cost for architect,

 planning consultant, quantity

 surveyor etc. supported with copies

 of the latest estimated cost from the

 relevant companies.

 3.2 Internal Overheads Costs such as administrative within

 the development company, land

 buyers and planning all non-direct

-site associated costs.
+0.014 1.51 site associated costs.

 3.3 Market Finance The cost of any loans associated

 with the development split between:

 Finance for the land.

-Finance of construction.
+0.414 0.5 Finance of construction.

 3.4 Marketing Fees The Estate Agents costs of selling

 the completed housing units.

 Supported with copies of quotes

-2.5 Davidous Profit from Estate Agents for the work.
+2.5 Davidanan Duafit from Estate Agents for the work.

-3.5 Developer Profit The profit margin that the developer will pack from the proposal.
+3.5 Developer Profit The profit margin that the developer

-2.6 Contractors Drofit will seek from the proposal.
+0.00 1 1 0 0 will seek from the proposal.

 3.6 Contractors Profit Only applies to the affordable

-4 Abrawal Casta housing element of a proposal.
+housing element of a proposal.

 4. Abnormal Costs A list and justification for any

 abnormal costs associated with the

 development.
 Supported by relevant

-5 Planning Obligation Costs quotes for any abnormal costs.
+quotes for any abnormal costs.

 5. Planning Obligation Costs Any known planning obligation costs

 associated with the developments

 e.g. Education Contribution, Open

-Space Contribution etc. (These matters should be identified from

-pre-application discussions).

-Category Information Required 6.
-Site Purchase Costs Actual price paid for a site with purchase date or an estimated cost of the site.
+Category Information Required Space Contribution etc. (These matters should be identified from pre-application discussions).
+6. Site Purchase Costs Actual price paid for a site with purchase date or an estimated cost of the site.

 - 5.3.3 To allow the Local Planning Authority to respond in a timely manner it is important the information is provided in the manner stipulated within the Viability Pro-forma.
 Providing information in a different format could have an impact upon the time taken to assess the Viability obligations of a scheme.
 Commercially sensitive information will be dealt with confidentially by the Local Planning Authority.
-Any commercially sensitive information should clearly be labelled as such when submitted. - 5.3.4 Criterion 3 (iv) of TAI 15 states that following the submission of the Viability Proforma if disagreement still exists between the applicant / developer / landowner and the Local Planning Authority then an independent external assessment of the scheme will be undertaken at the applicant's expense. - 5.3.5 The number of affordable units provided will reflect the conclusions of this assessment.
+Any commercially sensitive information should clearly be labelled as such when submitted.
+For commercially sensitive information and any other personal information provided the applicant should also provide a redacted version of this information that can be placed on the Public Register. - 5.3.4 Criterion 3 (iv) of TAI 15 states that following the submission of the Viability Proforma if disagreement still exists between the applicant / developer / landowner and the Local Planning Authority then an independent external assessment of the scheme will be undertaken at the applicant's expense. - 5.3.5 The number of affordable units provided will reflect the conclusions of this assessment.
 Payment for undertaking an independent assessment should be paid by the applicant / developer / landowner prior to commissioning the independent external assessment. - 5.3.6 In cases of dispute the Local Planning Authority will accept the findings of an independent external assessment. - 5.3.7 In instances where the applicant / developer / landowner refuses to undertake an independent external assessment the Local Planning Authority will refuse the application on the grounds that the Viability issue with the application has not been proven to the satisfaction of the LPA.